About Us

 • Waldingfield Farm – Washington, CT

-• Helmstead Farm – Washington Depot, CT
+• Towns Farm – Morris, CT

 Farmers Markets

-We have a presence at these Farmers Markets:
+We partner with these Farmers Markets:

 • Newtown Farmers Market